socialray/makahiki-ktuh/doc/installation-makahiki-heroku.rst

 When deploying to Heroku, the "default" Makahiki configuration is normally the only one you will want to use.

+.. warning:: Invoke initialize_instance only once!

+   The initialize_instance script should be run only a single time in production scenarios, because any subsequent configuration will be lost if initialize_instance is invoked again.
+Use update_instance (discussed below) after performing configuration.

 Start the server
 ----------------